hifisonix

-Hifisonix X-Altra RIAA Phono EQ Preamp
+Hifisonix X-Altra MC/MM RIAA Phono EQ Preamp

-Here is a video about the preamp that discusses the key design aspects https://youtu.be/L1CA2_t4fu8https://youtu.be/L1CA2_t4fu8
+Here is a 27-minute YouTube video describing the X-Altra MC/MM preamp design

 If you have any questions, or require technical support with your build, contact me via the comments section below or email me at bonsai(at)hifisonix.com (replace the (at) with @)